d-morrison/IntroStatActivities/_book/04-A05-EDA-1quantitative.md

 ### Take-home messages

-1. Histograms, box plots, and dot plots can all be used to graphically display quantitative variables.
-When we have a single categorical variable and a single quantitative variable we will display the data in side-by-side plots.
+1. Histograms, box plots, and dot plots can all be used to graphically display a single quantitative variables.

 2. The box plot is created using the five number summary: minimum value, quartile 1, median, quartile 3, and maximum value.
-Values in the data set that are less than $Q_1 - 1.5*IQR$ and greater than $Q_3 + 1.5*IQR$ are considering outliers and are graphically represented by a dot outside of the whiskers on the box plot.
+Values in the data set that are less than $Q_1 - 1.5*IQR$ and greater than $Q_3 + 1.5*IQR$ are considered outliers and are graphically represented by a dot outside of the whiskers on the box plot.

 3. Data should be summarized numerically and displayed graphically to give us information about the study.